 The Social Sciences Public Policy Center is an academic center within the College of Social Sciences focused on enhancing the quality of community life through instruction, non-partisan research and civic engagement designed to encourage community-based policy dialogs.
 The Center is aligned with the University's strategic plan to engage multidisciplinary elements of the U.H. system and diverse communities to provide educational initiatives for students, (e.g. the Graduate Certificate in Public Policy and opportunities to work on grants and contracts); conduct research and facilitate and support community collaborations and networks.
 More specifically, it builds on the college's existing research strengths, collaborates across disciplines and provides the administrative leadership, support and infrastructure to facilitate strong partnerships within the university and with public and private sector partners.
-Three instructional positions (two tenured positions and one tenure track) teach in the Public Administration Program and Social Sciences Public Policy Center and are split funded (50% FTE).
-For tenure purposes these three positions are reflected under the Public Administration Program.
+Two instructional positions (two tenured positions) teach in the Public Administration Program and Social Sciences Public Policy Center and are split funded (50% FTE).
+For tenure purposes these two positions are reflected under the Public Administration Program.
+A limited term specialist position has been converted to a tenure track specialist position.